 Norwegian bass-baritone Christian Valle studies with a scholarship on the Opera Course at the Guildhall School of Music and Drama in London.
 He studies under the continued guidance of Robert Dean.

-Christian made his professional debut at Garsington Opera as an Alvarez Young Artist, singing High Priest (Semele) and covering Arkel (Pelléas et Mélisande).
-For British Youth Opera (BYO) he sang Il Commendatore (Don Giovanni) and Christian has worked with Sir Simon Rattle and the LSO several times, including Ruffiack in Ligeti’s Le grand macabre directed by Peter Sellars.
-Operatic roles at the Guildhall School include Secret Police Agent (The Consul) and Brandon (The Long Christmas Dinner).
+Christian made his debut at the Norwegian National Opera as Surin (Queen of Spades) and at Garsington Opera as an Alvarez Young Artist, singing High Priest (Semele) and covering Arkel (Pelléas et Mélisande).
+For British Youth Opera (BYO) he sang Il Commendatore (Don Giovanni) and he has worked with Sir Simon Rattle and the LSO several times, including Ruffiack in Ligeti’s Le grand macabre directed by Peter Sellars.
+Operatic roles at the Guildhall School includes Don Alfonso (Cosi fan tutte), Secret Police Agent (The Consul) and Brandon (The Long Christmas Dinner).

-Christian has performed at the Bolshoi Theatre in Moscow, Oslo Concert Hall, Grieg Hall Bergen, Barbican, Wigmore Hall and The Nidaros Cathedral in Trondheim, amongst others.
+Christian has performed at the Norwegian National Opera, the Bolshoi Theatre in Moscow, Oslo Concert Hall, Grieg Hall Bergen, Barbican, Wigmore Hall and The Nidaros Cathedral in Trondheim, amongst others.
 He has also sung the Messiah at St. John’s Smith Square, London and recently took part in the celebration of Edvard Grieg's 175th anniversary, 'Grieg minute by minute' in Bergen, working with conductor Edward Gardner.

 Christian was awarded the Ingrid Bjoner award as best Norwegian singer in the Queen Sonja International Music Competition 2017 and participated in a masterclass with the Canadian tenor Ben Heppner at Oscarshall in Oslo.
 He is also a Help Musicians UK Richard Van Allan Award holder and has received scholarships from Skipsreder Tom Wilhelmsens throughout his studies.
 Sadler's Wells awarded him the Dame Hilda Bracket Prize for his performance as Il Commendatore (Don Giovanni) for BYO.